Cingulara/openrmf-web/help/metrics.md

 NATS dashboard for Grafana keeps everything at a server level for bytes in and out, messages in and out, etc. I wanted per client.
 So go to that URL above and add that dashboard referenced in the [JSON file](https://raw.githubusercontent.com/Cingulara/nats-client-metrics/master/grafana-dashboard.json) to your Prometheus if you want NATS client metrics.

+## Web Interface Metrics
+There is also an NGINX default dashboard in the included dashboards with Grafana packaged with OpenRMF<sup>&reg;</sup> v1.7 and beyond as well.
+That will show activity for the user interace of the application.

 ## Prometheus Configuration Setup
 The prometheus.yml file configuration we use when running the local or docker-compose setup of OpenRMF is [here](https://github.com/Cingulara/openrmf-docs/blob/master/scripts/prometheus.yml).
 You can adjust